Momo-Corp/simple-oauth/README.md

 # what to do ??
 - Able to login with github from the browser
 - Change things to pass the tests
-- Push your changes (Don't commit/push .env !!)
+- Push your changes
+ - (Don't commit/push .env !!)
+ - Don't forget to add MY_GITHUB_PAT as a github secret (otherwise test fails)